-A collaboration between Owen/Cox Dance Group and Victoria Botero with Ensemble presenting modern choreography danced to music traditionally sung by Jewish, Muslim and Christian women.
-Explore themes of love, family and loss in secular music from the Sephardic, Arabic and Armenian traditions, these secular songs have a rich history of being passed from one woman to another since the medieval era, connecting across time and faiths.
+Morena is a collaboration between Owen/Cox Dance Group and soprano Victoria Botero with ensemble, presenting contemporary choreography danced to music traditionally sung by Jewish, Muslim and Christian women.
+Explore themes of love, family and loss in secular music from the Sephardic, Arabic and Armenian traditions.
+There are only two performances of this unique repertory, passed from one woman to another since the medieval era, connecting across time and faiths.

-An evening devoted to the music of NY based composer Susan Kander.
-The program will include the Kansas City premiere of Kander’s riveting theatrical piece, Driving While Black, featuring Roberta Gumbel, librettist and soprano, and the world premiere of a commissioned song cycle with poetry by Michelle Boisseau, featuring Victoria Botero, Soprano.
+An evening devoted to the music of composer Susan Kander.
+The program will include the Kansas City premiere of Driving While Black, featuring Roberta Gumbel, librettist and soprano, and the world premiere of a commissioned song cycle with poetry by Michelle Boisseau, featuring Victoria Botero, Soprano.

 Pulitzer prize winner Anna in the Tropics is a poignant and poetic play set in Florida in 1929 in a Cuban–American cigar factory, where cigars are still rolled by hand and "lectors" are employed to educate and entertain the workers.
 The arrival of a new lector is a cause for celebration, but when he begins to read aloud from Anna Karenina, he unwittingly becomes a catalyst in the lives of his avid listeners, for whom Tolstoy, the tropics and the American dream prove a volatile combination

 Songs from the Spanish Medieval Court of Alfonso X. The Cantigas de Santa Maria, composed at the Court of King Alfonso X of Castile in the second half of the 13th century, are a vast repertory of poetry in medieval Galician.
 The 420 compositions include 353 narratives of miracles of the Virgin Mary.
 This program also included Islamic and Sephardic music from the same era.